mcgaryp/Bishopric-Assistant/README.md

 |Create Event|Mobile - Button to Action call, Web Located on the page|
 |Events Card|Navigate to Event Detail View|

+## Organizations
+### Limitations to an Organization
+The Bishopric will follow this structure, (**NOTE:** the structure also includes viewing clearance):
+1. One Bishop
+    - The Bishop has the power to add any members that have requested to join in his organization
+    - The Bishop has the power to remove any members from his organization
+2. Up to 2 counselors
+    - A counselor has the power to add or remove any Secretary or Ward Counsel Member from the organization
+3. Zero or more Secretaries & Clerks
+    - A Secretary has the power to add or remove any Counselor or Ward Counsel Member from the organization
+4. Zero or more Ward Counsel Members

+- A member of the organization may view upcoming meetings they have clearance for, special secretaries and clerks may have Bishop level viewing
+- Any Meeting or Assignment assigned to a member gives them overriding clearance to see

+### Creating an Organization
+Only a bishop can create an organization.
+Every member in the organization will need to create an account and request too join the Bishops organization.
+The Bishop should first create his account and the organization account, then either request or add users as they are called to the organization.

+### Removing an Organization
+TODO

+### Editing an Organization
+TODO

 # Components
 ## Navigation
 Used to navigate from view/page to another.